 Outsourced providers are not experts in your business

-Creating a regular communication schedule with the supplier can help eliminate the inevitable gaps of working with an outsourced provider.
-Using project management and team collaboration tools can integrate your teams and align your expectations.
+Creating a regular communication schedule with the supplier can help eliminate the inevitable gaps in working with an outsourced provider.
+In addition, project management and team collaboration tools can integrate your teams and align your expectations.

 In-house teams must relinquish some control